 Pastor Furse desires to preach the Truth, and he appreciates anyone who will boldly take a stand for the Truth, and say what others will not say.
 For far too long, too many, so-called, “Independent Baptists” have done nothing but copy each other’s doctrine, instead of researching the Scriptures, for themselves!
 For this reason, Pastor Furse was grateful for the M2Z video, that Anderson & Wittenberger had produced.
 However, since 2013-2014, it has been made known that Pastor Anderson has done and said some things publicly (& over the internet) that Pastor Furse CANNOT agree with… However, this does NOT change Matt Furse’s attitude towards the M2Z video, itself.
 The general information and argument presented in the Marching to Zion documentary still stands on its own, and it still must be addressed.

-As a Bible-believing-Baptist, being “independent” does not mean that one must belong to a denomination of politically correct, “Independent Baptists”… It simply means that one is independent…
+As a Bible-believing-Baptist, being “independent” does not mean that one must belong to a denomination of politically correct, “Independent fundamental Baptists”… It simply means that one is independent…

 Pastor Furse spells “independent” with a lower case, ‘i’… (It’s an adjective, and NOT a Denomination.)